Pope Leo calls for global action to tackle climate change a day after wading into US political debate

 The American pontiff’s remarks came in his first major speech on the environment since his election in May.
 Leo has indicated he wants to continue with his predecessor’s efforts to tackle the climate crisis, opening a new ecological center in the papal summer residence of Castel Gandolfo, about 15 miles outside of Rome, and calling for the conversion of people “inside and outside the church” who don’t recognize “the urgent need to care for our common home.”

-Pope Leo paid tribute to his predecessor’s encyclical Laudato si’ (“Praised be to you”) which said responsible stewardship of the environment was a moral imperative for Catholics while linking environmental degradation with poverty.
+In his speech on climate Wednesday, Leo paid tribute to his predecessor’s encyclical Laudato si’ (“Praised be to you”) which said responsible stewardship of the environment was a moral imperative for Catholics while linking environmental degradation with poverty.

 The release of the encyclical was timed to influence the Paris COP21 climate summit and is considered have an impact on galvanizing religious groups and even those outside the Catholic Church to protect the environment while inspiring the group, the “Laudato si’ Movement”.

-They were the organisers of the event at Castel Gandolfo at which Leo spoke Wednesday.
+They were the organizers of the event at Castel Gandolfo at which Leo spoke Wednesday.
 Among those attending the event was Arnold Schwarzenegger, the actor and former Governor of California, who is supporting papal efforts on climate.

-In his remarks, Leo referenced next month’s COP30 climate change conference in Brazil saying he hopes it and other forthcoming summits “will listen to the cry of the Earth and the cry of the poor, families, indigenous peoples, involuntary migrants and believers throughout the world.”
+In his remarks, Leo referenced next month’s COP30 climate change conference in Brazil, saying he hopes it and other forthcoming summits “will listen to the cry of the Earth and the cry of the poor, families, indigenous peoples, involuntary migrants and believers throughout the world.”

-Leo’s remarks came just over a week after President Donald Trump called climate change “the greatest con job ever perpetrated on the world” during a speech at the United Nations General Assembly.
+Leo’s remarks came just over a week after US President Donald Trump called climate change “the greatest con job ever perpetrated on the world” during a speech at the United Nations General Assembly.

 The pope quoted Francis’ second environmental document, Laudate Deum, which pointed out that “some have chosen to deride” the scientific data behind climate change and even “ridicule those who speak of global warming.”
 Leo insisted, however, that people’s hearts needed to be changed, and called for a “true ecological conversion” which changes individuals and communities.